Danish grammar: Moods

 In short, Danish morphology offers very little in moods.
 Just like English, Danish depends on tense and modals to express moods.

 Example: Where a language with an explicit subjunctive mood (such as German, Spanish, or Icelandic) would use that mood in hypothetical statements, Danish uses a strategy similar to that of English.
 Compare:

 a.
 Real, or at least possibly real, situation in present time: Hvis Peter køber kage, laver Anne kaffe.
 "If Peter buys [some] cake, Anne makes coffee."
 Here, the present indicative is used.

 b.
 Real, or at least possibly real, situation in past time: Hvis Peter købte kage, lavede Anne kaffe.
 "If Peter bought [some] cake, Anne made coffee."
 Here, the past indicative is used.

 c.
 Unreal situation in present time: Hvis Peter købte kage, lavede Anne kaffe.
-"If Peter bought [some] cake, Anne made coffee."
+"If Peter bought [some] cake, Anne made (i.e. would make) coffee."
 (Implying: But Peter doesn't actually buy any cake, so Anne doesn't make coffee—making the whole statement hypothetical.)
 Here, the past indicative is used.

 d1.
 Unreal situation in past time: Hvis Peter havde købt kage, havde Anne lavet kaffe.
-"If Peter had bought [some] cake, Anne had made coffee."
+"If Peter had bought [some] cake, Anne had made (i.e., would have made) coffee."
 (Implying that Peter didn't actually buy any cake and so Anne didn't make coffee—making the whole statement hypothetical.)
 Here, the pluperfect indicative is used.

-A language with a full subjunctive mood, the way it typically works in Indo-European languages, would translate cases a. and b. with indicative forms of the verb, and case c. and d. with subjunctive forms.
-In the hypothetical cases (c. and d.), Danish and English create distance from reality by "moving the tense one step back".
-Although these sentences do work, however, it would be normal in Danish as well as in English, to further stress the irreality by adding a modal.
-So that, instead of either example c. or d1, Danish and English would add "ville/would" in the main sentence, creating what may be considered a periphrastic subjunctive:
+In the hypothetical cases (c. and d.), Danish creates distance from reality by "moving the tense one step back".
+Although these sentences are possible, it would be normal in Danish, as in English, to further stress the irreality by adding a modal.
+So that, instead of either example c. or d1, Danish can add ville (would) in the main sentence, creating a periphrastic subjunctive:

 d2.
 Unreal situation in past time: Hvis Peter havde købt kage, ville Anne have lavet kaffe.
 "If Peter had bought [some] cake, Anne would have made coffee."

-(As will be seen from the examples, Danish, unlike English, switches from the normal subject-auxiliary(or, by default verb) word order to auxiliary(or, by default, verb)-subject when a main clause follows a subordinate clause, but that's always the case and has nothing to do with the mood of the sentence.
+(As can be seen from the examples, Danish, unlike English, places the auxiliary verb before the subject when a main clause follows a subordinate clause, but this word order is unconnected with the mood of the sentence.
 See V2 word order.)

 Voice

-Like the other Scandinavian languages, Danish has a special inflection for the passive voice with the suffix -s, which is historically a reduced enclitic form of the reflexive pronoun sig ("himself, herself, itself, themselves"), e.g. han kalder sig "he calls himself" > han kaldes "he is called".

-Danish has a competing periphrastic form of the passive formed with the verb blive ("to remain, to become").
+Like the other Scandinavian languages, Danish has two ways of making the passive voice.
+One is a special inflection using the suffix -s, which is historically a reduced enclitic form of the reflexive pronoun sig ("himself, herself, itself, themselves"), e.g. han kalder sig "he calls himself" > han kaldes "he is called".
+The second is a periphrastic form made with the verb blive ("to remain, to become").

-In addition to the proper passive constructions, the passive also denotes:
+In addition to the normal passive usage, the passive also denotes: